kazikazahid/jekyll-rtd-theme/test/markdown.md

 ---
-sort: 1
+sort: 2
 ---

-# Markdown Elements
+# Home Arch

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://github.com) should be blue with no underlines (unless hovered over).